For men under 40, knowing how to check your nuts (or someone else’s) can help identify anything unusual.

-Testicular cancer is the second most common cancer affecting men aged 18 to 39.
-It’s estimated that over 800 men will be diagnosed with this type of cancer this year in Australia by the end of 2018.
-In the vast majority of cases, the outlook is still positive with effective treatments and rates of survival above 95 per cent if discovered early.
+Testicular cancer is the most common cancer in young Australian men.
+More than 900 men in Australia are estimated to be diagnosed with this type of cancer by the end of 2020.
+For the majority of cases the outlook is still positive with survival rates above 95 per cent if discovered early.

-Although there are no proven measures to prevent testicular cancer, reporting any unusual changes or discomfort in your balls to your GP can help ensure you get checked out by a specialist and receive appropriate treatment.
+Although there are no proven measures to prevent testicular cancer, talking to your doctor about any unusual changes or discomfort in your balls can help you get checked out by a specialist and receive appropriate treatment.

 Nutting out the details

 Your family jewels — anatomically referred to as ‘testes’ or ‘testicles’ — are busy boys in your body making 200 million sperm every day.
-They’re the male reproductive gland in all animals, including humans, and their function is to produce hormones such as testosterone, as well as sperm.
+They’re the male reproductive gland in all animals, including humans.
+Their function is to produce hormones such as testosterone as well as sperm.

 Some guys’ bollocks might be smaller, or larger than others.
 In most cases, this is pretty normal too.
 Having small testicles may be a sign of Klinefelter syndrome — a genetic condition affecting males.
 A medical device called an orchidometer can be used by a healthcare professional to measure the size of your swingers in case you’re concerned.